StanfordSpezi/SpeziLLM/Sources/SpeziLLMOpenAI/SpeziLLMOpenAI.docc/FunctionCalling.md

     static let name: String = "get_health_data"
     static let description: String = "Get the health data of a patient based on health data types."

-    @Parameter(description: "The types of health data that are requested", enumValues: ["allergies", "medications"]) var healthDataTypes: [String]   // Use an `array` of `String`s as parameter
+    @Parameter(description: "The types of health data that are requested", enum: ["allergies", "medications"]) var healthDataTypes: [String]   // Use an `array` of `String`s as parameter

     func execute() async throws -> String? {